Liam-Weitzel/SIMD-Exploration/README.md

 double result[4] = {2.0,4.0,6.0,8.0};
 ```

 The optimal solution using scalar logic is to iterate from 0 to 4, and set `result[i] = data_a[i] + data_b[i]`.
 When using vectorized logic the optimal solution changes since we are able to process a Single Instruction across Multiple pieces of Data (S.I.M.D) in one clock cycle.
-Using the AVX2 instruction set, we can load all four doubles into a 256 bit register using the intrinsic `__m256d a = _mm256_loadu_pd(&data_a[0])`.
-Doing this for both `data_a` and `data_b` allows us to use the intrinsic `_m256d r = _mm256_add_pd(a, b)` to add each value in each register together to solve the problem.
+Using the AVX2 instruction set, we can load all four doubles into a 256 bit register using the intrinsic function `__m256d a = _mm256_loadu_pd(&data_a[0])`.
+Doing this for both `data_a` and `data_b` allows us to use the intrinsic function `_m256d r = _mm256_add_pd(a, b)` to add each value in each register together to solve the problem.
 Finally, `_mm256_storeu_pd(&result[0], r)` stores the result into our `result` array.

-Translating the intrinsics into assembly we can see that not every intrinsic function maps to one assembly instruction.
+Translating the intrinsic functions into assembly we can see that not every intrinsic function maps to one assembly instruction.
 For example, loading and storing each value into a 256 bit register takes four `vmovsd` assembly instructions.
 The only intrinsic function which maps to a single assembly instruction in the aforementioned solution is `_mm256_add_pd` mapping directly to `vaddpd`.

 Instead the optimal unvectorized solution uses the assembly instruction `movsd` twice to load one value from both the input arrays into a 64 bit register.
 Then using `addsd` both registers can be summed and stored into the result using another `movsd` instruction.
 Repeating this process four times gives us the desired result.

-Regardless, from this we can conclude that the minimum theoretical execution time using SIMD assembly perfectly should be 4x faster than the unvectorized solution.
-This is what was observed in figure 1 where both the auto-vectorized solution as well as the solution written using std::experimental::simd executed 4x faster than the unvectorized solution.
+From this we can logically deduce that a theoretical execution time using SIMD instructions should be 4x faster than the unvectorized solution.
+This is precisely what was observed in figure 1 where both the auto-vectorized solution as well as the solution written using std::experimental::simd executed 4x faster than the unvectorized solution.

 Analyzing the assembly of each compiled solution reveals that all vectorized solutions are making use of the `vaddpd` assembly instruction and use the optimal approach.
 Infact, the solutions written using: highway, std::experimental::simd, xsimd, and intrinsics had nearly identical assembly: